yochaigal/cairn/resources/monsters/cat-lion.md

 5 HP, 12 STR, 12 DEX, 11 WIL, bite (d10), claws (d6+d6)

 - Hunts in a pride of at least 4.
 Lives in the savannahs or other similarly dry lands.
 - Carnivorous.
-Only hunts humans if hungry or has a clear advantage.
+Only hunts humans if desperatly hungry or in clear advantage.
 - **Blood-sense**: Can follow bleeding prey over great distances.